Dieppe Raid: Casualties

 The Germans suffered 591 casualties, 322 fatal and 280 wounded, 48 aircraft and one patrol boat.
 Of the 50 US Army Rangers serving in Commando units, six were killed, seven wounded and four captured.

 The losses at Dieppe were claimed to be a necessary evil.
-Mountbatten later justified the raid by arguing that lessons learned at Dieppe in 1942 were put to good use later in the war.
+Mountbatten later justified the raid by arguing that lessons learnt at Dieppe in 1942 were put to good use later in the war.
 He later claimed, "I have no doubt that the Battle of Normandy was won on the beaches of Dieppe.
 For every man who died in Dieppe, at least 10 more must have been spared in Normandy in 1944."
+Half a century later, the only Briton to earn a VC from the raid, Patrick Porteous criticized Mountbatten's notion that valuable lessons were learned at Dieppe, "Absolute nonsense.
+We could have learned as much in Weymouth Bay".
 In direct response to the raid on Dieppe, Churchill remarked that "My Impression of 'Jubilee' is that the results fully justified the heavy cost" and that it "was a Canadian contribution of the greatest significance to final victory."

 To others, especially Canadians, it was a major disaster.
 The exception was the success gained by the battle-hardened British commandos against the coast artillery batteries near Varengeville.
 Of the nearly 5,000 Canadian soldiers, more than 900 were killed (about 18 per cent) and 1,874 taken prisoner (37%).